blaenk/blaenk.github.io/provider/notes/erlang.markdown

 # Modules

 Modules generally take the following form.
 The first line contains the module directive, known as the _export declaration_, as in Haskell.
-This lists the functions and their arity --- the number of arguments they take.
+This lists the functions and their arity.

 ``` erlang
 -module(hello).